Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 // fires when a player breaks a block world.afterEvents.playerBreakBlock.subscribe((event) => {
     const player = event.player; // Player that broke the block for this event. const block = event.block; // Block impacted by this event.
-Note that the typeId if this block will ALWAYS be air. const permutation = event.brokenBlockPermutation; // Returns permutation information about this block before it was broken. player.sendMessage(
+Note that the typeId of this block will ALWAYS be air, as the player has just broken it. const permutation = event.brokenBlockPermutation; // Returns permutation information about this block before it was broken. player.sendMessage(
         `You have broken ${permutation.type.id} at ${block.x}, ${block.y}, ${block.z}`